LoginRadius/apidocs/database/supportdocs/docs/single-sign-on/tutorial/federated-sso/oauth-2-0/oauth-2-0-overview.md

 - **redirect_uri:** [required]  Callback URL of your site where you want to redirect back your customers after an authorization code is granted.

-> **Note:** Make sure to whitelist the Redirect_uri, which you are using to redirect your users on your website from your [Admin Console](https://adminconsole.loginradius.com/deployment/apps/web-apps).
+> **Note:** Make sure to whitelist the redirect_uri, which you are using to redirect your users on your website from your [Admin Console](https://adminconsole.loginradius.com/deployment/apps/web-apps).
 For more information refer to this [document](/api/v2/admin-console/deployment/sandbox-environments/).

 - **scope:** [optional] The value under scope will be sent on the IDX Page.

-- **state:** [optional] this parameter will be returned as it is, part of the response
+- **state:** [optional] This parameter will be returned as it is, part of the response.

-- **response_type:**[required]  Set to  code to indicate an authorization code flow. find responses below:
+- **response_type:**[required] Set to **code** to indicate an authorization code flow.
+Find responses below:
      - Response of login dialog if response_type=code: YOUR_CALLBACK_URI?code={unique code}

-LoginRadius also supports some additional query parameters that can be used in the authorization endpoint, to know more about this please click [here](#supportedqueryparameter14).
+LoginRadius also supports some **additional query parameters** that can be used in the authorization endpoint, to know more about this please click [here](#authorizationendpointsupportedparameters14).

 **Step 2:** Exchanging the Code for an Access Token